epapapet/rapidARQ/README.md

 # rapidARQ

-This is an (under development) implementation of RLNC-enabled ARQ protocols.
+This is an implementation of RLNC-enabled ARQ protocols.
 The implementation works in the context of [_ns2_](https://www.isi.edu/nsnam/ns/).
 It has been tested for v2.35 of ns2.

 The folder contains:
 * A Makefile that can be used for incorporating the code into ns2 and compiling it.